 Not only are the flowers on the vines great to look at, they also serve a functional purpose.
 Blooming flowers indicate that the vines are in good health.
-Rosebushes are commonly used as it is delicate and sensitive, are planted all over the grounds.
+Rosebushes, delicate and sensitive, are planted all over the grounds.

 The chateau is surrounded by lush green trees and flower gardens first planted by Diane de Poitiers.
 Don't forget to visit them and catch a view of the castle from both sides.

 The restaurant next to the gardens offers spectacular views of the chateau and reasonable prices for lunch or dinner.